alvinashiatey/InDesign-Scripting-Tutorial/readme.md

 _Keyboard shortcut:_ `opt+cmd+f11`

-From the pop-up dialogue box that appears there would three parent directories.
+From the pop-up dialogue box that appears there would be three parent directories.

     ├──Application
     ├──Community
     ├──User

 All the first two directories above have within them scripts provided by Adobe themselves.
-We would be working with the **User** directory.
-Right click on the User directory and you would be prompted with `Reveal in Finder`.
+We would be working with the User directory.
+Right click on the User directory and you would be prompted with Reveal in Finder.
 Click that and the directory would be revealed.
-From this opened directory is where would be saving our scripts to use within inDesign.
+From this opened directory is where we would be saving our scripts to use within inDesign.

 ## CSV Loader